 To benefit from these systems without incurring unnecessary risk, businesses need to ensure IoT-based system integration is carefully planned and executed.

-In the UK, this figure drops to 42%, the second lowest in Europe after France, where only 36% companies polled said they can detect if any their devices making up the internet things (IoT) suffers a breach, according to the study by digital security firm Gemalto
+In the UK, this figure drops to 42%, the second lowest in Europe after France, where only 36% of companies polled said they can detect if any of their devices making up the internet of things (IoT) suffers a breach, according to the study by digital security firm Gemalto

 Read more about IoT security

 - Identity is key to security, but ensuring identity of all the things in an IoT deployment can be challenging.

 - The IoT Security Foundation has published a guide on security for smart buildings to highlight key issues and gather feedback to inform future guidance for industry stakeholders

 - The UK plans to introduce measures to require that basic cyber security features are built into Internet-connected devices.

 - IoT researcher says unconfigured internet-connected devices are a largely unrecognised cyber security risk to businesses and consumers, and welcomes the increased likelihood of UK IoT legislation.